Friday, February 7, 2020

 By late afternoon my husband was already home from the bookstore and my mother-in-law and Anna’s mother had also gathered in our living room.
 But as time wore on, we all became overly conscious of the ticking of the mantle clock and constantly glancing at it.
 Finally Micah rose like a bear from his favorite chair and announced that he could wait no longer and was going to go to Madame Espere’s and hurry the girls along.
 Their escorts were due to arrive soon and they still needed to change into their dresses.

-“Stay calm, Esther, but the girls didn’t get their hair done at the Salon today".
+Stay calm, Esther, but the girls didn’t get their hair done at the Salon today".

 Anna’s mother jumped up and almost screeched at him, “Then where have they been all day?!”

-“Madame Espere had refused to serve them, Anna got upset, ran out of the Salon and Sarah rushed after her". was Micah’s short, succinct explanation.
+Madame Espere refused to serve them, Anna got upset, ran out of the Salon and Sarah rushed after her". was Micah’s too short for my liking explanation.

-“Why after all these years would Madame Espere decide not to take our business?”
+Why after all these years would Madame Espere decide not to take our business?”
 I pondered out loud.

-“She said it’s the law now".
+She said it’s the law now".
 Micah answered.

 As the look on my face became even more puzzled and worried, he took a big breath and said,

-“She didn’t refuse to do both their hair.
+She didn’t refuse to do both their hair.
 Just Sarah’s.
-Madame Espere says that the hair of a Jew is infectious and if she has any more Jewish customers they will shut down her Salon".
+Madame Espere says that the hair of a Jew is infectious and she refuses to serve Jewish customers anymore in her Salon".

-So there it was.
-This “passing political atmosphere” that everyone kept referring to was here to stay.
-That maniac Hitler would be accepted, followed and even embraced.
 But at that moment I could care less about politics or Hitler.
 I just wanted my daughter and her sweet friend back under my roof and safe in my arms.

 Just as my husband and the young men were getting warmly dressed to go out and look for the girls, we heard a loud crash.
 Then another and another.
-And as rocks started flying through our parlor window, everyone fell to their knees on the floor.
-Except for me.
+As rocks started flying through our parlor window, everyone fell to their knees on the floor, except for me.
 I didn’t know what was happening, but I did know that my daughter was out in it and I was going after her.
+But Micah restrained me before I got out the door and he was the one that spent the entire night systematically walking through the evil and chaos hunting for the girls.

 by Laura-Lee Rahn